 What are eAG?
 Estimated average glucose is a simple way to understand A1C.
-This provide your approximate average blood-glucose level for last three months.
+This provides your approximate average blood-glucose level for the last three months.

 What is eAG?

-Estimated average glucose eAG is a comfortable way to relate your A1C result to glucose meter reading.
+Estimated average glucose eAG is a comfortable way to relate your A1C result to that of glucose meter reading.

 Estimated average glucose (eAG) help translate your A1C % result into mg/dl or mmol/l.
-This way it relates with the daily glucose meter reading.
+This way it relates to the daily glucose meter reading.

 Is Hba1c an average of blood glucose levels?